Soul Mirror

 Winter Solstice and the Mayan Calendar

 For the Mayans, the winter solstice represented the rebirth of the Sun.
-This event was synchronized with their solar calendar, the Haab'and was essential for predicting the agricultural seasons.
+This event was synchronized with their solar calendar, the Haab’, and was essential for predicting agricultural seasons.
 The dates were marked with rituals and offerings to the gods to ensure prosperous harvests.

 Cenotes and Rituals

-In addition to the architectural alignments, cenotes (natural water wells) were also important during the solstices and equinoxes and were used in rituals to invoke Chaacthe god of rain, and to strengthen the connection with the underworld.
+In addition to architectural alignments, cenotes (natural water wells) also held importance during solstices and equinoxes, being used in rituals to invoke Chaac, the rain god, and to strengthen the connection with the underworld.

 Solstices and Equinoxes in Inca Culture

-O Inti Raymi was the main celebration of the Incas, held on the winter solstice (June 21 in the Southern Hemisphere).
+The Inti Raymi was the main celebration of the Incas, held on the winter solstice (June 21 in the Southern Hemisphere).
 On this day, animal sacrifices were made to honor Inti and give thanks for the sunlight.
-The public ceremonies included dances and offerings, with the participation of the emperor, the Sapa Inca.
+Public ceremonies included dances and offerings, with the participation of the emperor, the Sapa Inca.

 Sacred Architecture and Alignments

-Monuments such as the Intihuatana in Machu Picchu were aligned with the Sun during the solstices, serving as solar observatories.
+Monuments like the Intihuatana in Machu Picchu were aligned with the Sun during the solstices, serving as solar observatories.
 These structures allowed the Incas to predict changes in the seasons and plan their agricultural activities.

 Rituals and Sacrifices